rpusec/BookShop/README.md

 # BookStop #

-This is a simple online book shop application I built to teach myself AngularJS.
-The backend is written in pure PHP and the visuals are build with Bootstrap.
+This is a simple online book shop application I've built to familiarize myself with AngularJS.
+The backend is written in pure PHP and the visuals are built with Bootstrap.

 Based on the provided phpMyAdmin dump, all of the users' passwords are `testing123`.